 There are different types of clinical trials.
 Sometimes clinical trials will directly benefit the person participating because they will get access to promising new medicines or treatments for a disease that are not yet available to the public.
 Other times there is no direct benefit to the person participating, but the results from the trial will benefit science, or will benefit other people in the future.

-The researchers running clinical trials must follow strict rules made by government agencies that protect the safety of the people who participate.
+The researchers running clinical trials must follow strict rules made by government agencies to protect the safety of the people who participate.
 The Food and Drug Administration (FDA) is the federal agency that approves all new drugs (medicines) or treatments that are studied in clinical trials.